sterglee/JuliaWithJavaForDeepLearning/README.md

     within the JuliaIDE.java file.

-    To run Julia code type in the editor and execute with the correspong button.
+    To run Julia code type in the editor and execute with the corresponding button.

 Java DL4j code can be executed and with the JShell based option.